Adam0Ray/workout-app-capstone-adam/README.md

     "sequelize": "^6.12.0-alpha.1"

 ## <a name="features"></a>Features
 Use the Workout App to view workouts that others have posted.
-Become your own author and add your own workouts to the App or delete bad workouts.
+Become your own author and add your own workouts to the App, Edit existing workouts, or delete workouts.

 ## <a name="instalation"></a>Installation